Skip to Content

 It was so satisfying to clean away the yellow tar and dirt to reveal clean, white grout and sparkling blue tiles.

-We replaced it with an era-appropriate pedestal sink that functioned properly and did not take away from the original features of the retro bathroom.
+We replaced the old sink with an era-appropriate pedestal sink that functions properly and does not take away from the original features of the retro bathroom.

 Replace Shower Fixtures